qhwa/blog/posts/2021/08-01-thinking-in-elixir.md

 -- title: Thinking In Elixir: Pattern Matching
 -- tags: Elixir, pattern matching

 Elixir is most likely not the first programming language for a programmer today.
 Most developers have previous programming experiences before using Elixir.
 Some come to this new place from an OOP land.
 In such cases, to master programming in Elixir requires a shift of programming models.
-In this post, I will show some common patterns that can help new developers master their Elixir skills.
+In this post, I will show some common patterns that can help new developers hone their Elixir skills.

 Pattern matching is one of the most exciting features of a functional programming language.